OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 Lower case	p	r	s	ṣ	t	u	ụ	v	w	y	z

-Not only Nigerian alphabet has 3 E letter but they have an I with dot like Turkish but the dot is at the bottom.
+Not only Nigerian alphabet has 3 E letters but they have an I with dot like Turkish but the dot is at the bottom.

 ![nigerian-keyboard](/assets/posts/2021-01-23-Does-your-code-pass-the-Turkey-test/nigeria.png)